thibaultjamet/thibaultjamet.github.io/_posts/2016-06-04-dive-into-jekyll.md

 <mark>Note</mark>: explaining this, I found out that we can insert templatized
 values inside the post.
 Thus inserting {% raw %}{{ content }}{% endraw %}
-will dump some page content:
+may dump some page content:

 ---